 Dimple creation consists of the doctor making a tiny incision inside a patient's cheek.
 There are no cuts on the outside of the face.
 A small piece of cheek muscle is removed, and the remaining muscle is attached to the underside of the skin with a dissolvable suture.

 How long does dimple surgery last?

 Around 30 minutes.

 Is dimple surgery safe?
-Usually, dimple surgery is an extremely safe procedure, but like any other surgical procedure, there are inherent risks.
+Usually, dimple surgery is an extremely safe procedure.
+However, like any other surgical procedure, there are inherent risks.
 The risk of bleeding during or after dimple creation is quite low.
-Infection is exceedingly rare and the risk is minimized with proper oral hygiene and antibiotics.
+Infection is exceedingly rare, and the risk is minimized with proper oral hygiene and antibiotics.